VT-Former: Efffcient Transformer-based Decoder for Varshamov-Tenengolts Codes: Method

 \subsection{Framework}

-As shown in figure 1, the TVTD adopts a simplified transformer-based sequence-to-sequence (seq2seq) architecture \cite{vaswani2017attention}.
-The encoder of the seq2seq model is reduced to the embedding of the corrupted codeword, enhancing computational efficiency.
-Such embedding comprises two parts: the symbol embedding and the statistic embedding of the corrupted codeword.
-The decoder follows a next-symbol prediction scheme, which predicts the transmitted/groundtruth codeword bit by bit using multi-layered attention mechanisms with the corrupted codeword embedding as memory.
-In this process, the standard upper triangular mask for next-symbol prediction is combined with a window mask, further reducing the method’s complexity.
+As illustrated in~\Cref{fig:model}, the proposed VT-Former model is constructed based on a Transformer-based encoder-decoder architecture\footnote{In this context, the terms `encoder' and `decoder' are used to denote the specific components of the Transformer architecture, rather than the error-correction codecs.}.
+The model adopts a streamlined encoding design, in which the encoder is directly formed by the embedding representation of the corrupted codeword.
+This embedding integrates both symbolic information and statistic features.
+The decoder employs an autoregressive symbol-by-symbol prediction mechanism, using the codeword embedding as external memory and gradually reconstructing the original codeword through a multi-layer attention network.

+{ To further investigate the impact of local versus global contextual information on decoding performance, a combined masking strategy is introduced within the decoder.
+Specifically, an adjustable local window mask is applied to the decoder's self-attention mechanism, modifying the standard causal upper-triangular mask used in the sequence-to-sequence module.
+When the window size is set to $w=1$, the model attends exclusively to the immediately preceding symbol, thereby prioritizing local context.
+Conversely, setting the window size equal to the code length ($w=n$) allows the model to attend to all previously generated symbols, effectively capturing the global context.

-During training, the teacher forcing strategy is employed, where the masked and shifted groundtruth codeword is used to predict the next symbol.
-The model is optimized using a cross-entropy loss function.
-In the testing phase, the model generates the codeword autonomously, using predictions from previous iterations as input.
+During the training phase, the teacher forcing strategy is adopted, where the ground-truth codeword, processed with masking and positional shifting, serves as the decoder input.
+The model parameters are optimized using a cross-entropy loss function.
+In the testing phase, an autoregressive generation approach is employed, where the model uses the predictions from previous steps as the current input to progressively reconstruct the entire codeword.}

-\subsection{Symbol and statistic-based codeword embedding}
+\subsection{Symbol- and Statistic-based Codeword Embedding}

-The embedding process for codewords is discussed.
-It is observed that using only the symbol embedding of a codeword results in poor correction accuracy.
+It is observed that using only the symbol embedding of a codeword results in poor correction accuracy, as presented in~\Cref{tab:statistic}.
 Motivated by the HD decoder, the statistics of the symbol positions are integrated into the codeword embedding in the proposed method.
-Both received/corrupted codewords and transmitted/groundtruth codewords are embedded in the same manner.
-For each VT codeword, we perform the following operations to help the model capture its feature information.
+Both received/corrupted codewords and transmitted/ground-truth codewords are embedded in the same manner.
+For each VT codeword, the following operations are performed to help the model capture its feature information.